 Professional school counselors are certified/licensed educators with a minimum of a Master’s degree in school counseling making them uniquely qualified to address students’ cognitive, socio-emotional and career development needs by implementing a comprehensive school counseling program.
 They also provide consultation, individual and group counseling, academic advisement.
 In addition, they provide prevention, crisis intervention, and conflict resolution.
 (Available Monday – Friday)

 School Social Workers are trained mental health professionals with a Bachelors or Master’s degree in social work.
 They are the link between the home, school and community.
-School social workers provide direct as well as indirect services to students, families and school personnel such as monitoring school attendance, promoting dropout prevention, consultation, information and referral, identification of at-risk students, and counseling.
+School social workers provide direct as well as indirect services to students, families and school personnel, such as monitoring school attendance, promoting dropout prevention, consultation, information and referral, identification of at-risk students, and counseling.
 In addition, they provide prevention, crisis intervention, and conflict resolution.
-(Available all-day Wednesday)
+(Available Wednesday afternoon and all-day Thursday and Friday)

 Joy Tart – School Nurse, firstname.lastname@example.org